jstayton/grunt-jquery-json/README.md

 # grunt-jquery-json

-Generates a jquery.json file from package.json for the jQuery Plugin Registry.
+Generates jquery.json file from package.json for the jQuery Plugin Registry.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: